SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 | `terminationGracePeriodSeconds`     | Configuration of `terminationGracePeriodSeconds`                                                             | `60`                     |

-You can also configure values for the PostgreSQL database via the Postgresql [Chart](https://hub.helm.sh/charts/bitnami/postgresql)
+You can also configure values for the PostgreSQL database via the PostgreSQL [Chart](https://hub.helm.sh/charts/bitnami/postgresql)

 For overriding variables see: [Customizing the chart](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing)